UPDATED SEPTEMBER 2025

 22-years old | Port Huron, Michiganicon

-Rebecca Hardy, 22-years old, was violently killed by a male pit bull after climbing over a fence into the dog's yard.
-Port Huron Police found Hardy with extensive injuries to her face and neck.
+Rebecca Hardy, 22-years old, was killed by a two dogs after climbing over a fence.
+Around 4:45 pm, Port Huron police found Hardy with extensive injuries to her face and neck in the backyard of a home in the 1700 block of 10th Street.
+She was taken to a hospital then airlifted to Beaumont Hospital, where she died.
 Family members said the pit bull "tore the esophagus right out of her throat."
-A witness said that he saw Hardy put one leg over the fence and while still on the fence, the pit bull grabbed her leg, pulled her over and began attacking her.
-Then a female dog in the yard, described as a white husky, also started attacking Hardy.
+A witness said he saw Hardy put one leg over the fence and while still on the fence, the pit bull grabbed her leg, pulled her over and attacked her.
+A female dog, described as a white husky, also attacked her.
 The owner then came out and beat the pit bull with a 2-by-4, ending the attack.
-Hardy was taken to a local hospital then airlifted to Beaumont Hospital, where she died.
 Oakland County Medical Examiner Ljubisa Dragovic ruled the manner of death suicide.
 "She did not get through a gate or through the front door of the house -- and that clearly is a purposeful act.
 It's akin to someone jumping into a cage with tigers or lions at a zoo," Dragovic said.
-The investigation revealed that Hardy knew the dogs were dangerous, Dragovic explained.
-Both dogs were destroyed, along with several puppies. [source citations]
+The investigation revealed that Hardy knew the dogs were dangerous.
+Both dogs and their puppies were destroyed. [source citations]

 Date of death: December 3, 2015 Chained: No